 Adding days is useful in many everyday situations.
 Let's say you ordered custom furniture and you were given a 45-day completion term.
-With this calculator, you can easily see when you can expect your furniture to be ready.
+With this calculator for adding days, you can easily see when you can expect your furniture to be ready.
+Just add 45 days to the current date.
 If the time was given in business days, make sure to use our working days calculator instead!

-Another common case is when you want to return a purchase or make use of a guarantee for a given product.
+Another common case when you need to add days is when you want to return a purchase or make use of a guarantee for a given product.
 Say you have a 14-day free return period and you know you made the purchase on Dec 20, 2017.
-You enter this date in the date field, then enter 14 in the "days to add" field and our calculator will tell you that you have until end of day on Jan 3, 2018 to return the product.
+You enter this date in the date field, then enter 14 in the "days to add" field and the day adder will tell you that you have until end of day on Jan 3, 2018 to return the product.

 In another example, maybe you were prescribed medication to take for 10 days, after which you need to visit your GP for evaluation of the treatment.
-Just enter the date you started taking your medication in the "Date" field and 10 in the "days to add" field to learn the date after which you should go see your physician again.
+Just enter the date you started taking your medication in the "Date" field and 10 in the "days to add" field of the add days calculator to learn the date after which you should go see your physician again.

 History of timekeeping and calendars

 Knowing the calendar is crucial for adding days correctly.
 A calendar is a timekeeping system which is made for civil, religious, or administrative purposes.
 Calendars are usually based on astronomical events, such as the movement of the Earth and the Moon.
 The word calendar could also be used as a reference to a device, usually paper, which shows the dates in a particular period of time; or to a time table for events, such as cultural ones.